-The Secured Notes include terms that provide the Investors seniority over other unsecured obligations in any settlement negotiations in the event of liquidation.
+The Secured Notes include terms that provide the Arrayed seniority over other unsecured obligations in any settlement negotiations in the event of liquidation.
 Additionally, the Secured Notes contain redemption features in the event of default or a fundamental change in control that would make the Secured Notes immediately callable at a predetermined rate as described in the Secured Notes.
 The redemption features are settled in cash.
-As of December 31, 2023, the Company has not included the effect of an event of default or the effect of a fundamental change in control in the valuation of the Secured Notes, as the Company believes the likelihood of these occurring to be remote.
-The Company will continue to monitor the likelihood of these events in future reporting periods.

-The Company incurred deferred financing costs of \$0.4 million related to the Secured Notes, which were capitalized upon issuance and are being accreted over the term of the Secured Notes using the effective interest rate method and are included in "Interest expense" in the accompanying Consolidated Statements of Operations and Comprehensive Income (Loss).
-As of December 31, 2023, the remaining unamortized balance of deferred financing costs was \$0.4 million and were included in Debt-current portion on the balance sheets
+The Company previously incurred deferred financing costs of \$0.5 million related to the Secured Notes, which were capitalized upon issuance and were being accreted over the term of the Secured Notes using the effective interest rate method and are included in "Interest expense" in the accompanying Consolidated Statements of Operations and Comprehensive Income (Loss).
+The remaining unamortized balance of the Old Notes was expensed in connection with the extinguishment resulting from the Third Note Amendment.
+As of December 31, 2024, there is no remaining unamortized balance of deferred financing costs included in Debt-current portion on the balance sheets.

-Additionally, the Company is accreting discounts of \$11.5 million and capitalizing to the carrying value of the Secured Notes over the term of the Secured Notes using the effective interest rate method with \$1.2 million amortized to interest expense for the year ended December 31, 2023.
-As of December 31, 2023, the unamortized discount was \$0.3 million, which includes the difference between the principal and the Repayment Price, and capitalized deferred financing costs.
-For the year ended December 31, 2023, the Company paid \$0.4 million in interest and incurred a total of \$1.6 million in interest expense related to the Secured Notes.
-The effective interest rate was \$45.0% for the year ended December 31, 2023.
+Additionally, the Company was accreting discounts of \$17.8 million and had capitalized it to the carrying value of the Secured Notes over the term of the Secured Notes using the effective interest rate method with \$13.3 million amortized to interest expense for the year ended December 31, 2024.
+The remaining unamortized balance of the Old Notes was expensed within "Loss on debt extinguishment" in connection with the extinguishment resulting from the Third Note Amendment.
+As of December 31, 2024, the unamortized discount of the New Notes was \$0.3 million, which includes the difference between the principal and the Repayment

+Price.
+For the year ended December 31, 2024, the Company paid \$1.2 million in interest and incurred a total of \$15.4 million in interest expense related to the Secured Notes.
+The effective interest rate fluctuated during the year ended December 31, 2024 due to the varying amendments and resulting modifications or extinguishments resulting from these amendments.
+Following the Exchange, the effective interest rate was 27.7%.

-The future minimum aggregate payments for the above borrowings are equal to the quarterly payments made using the Repayment Price, beginning are as follows as of December 31, 2023:
+The future minimum aggregate payments for the above borrowings are equal to the expected payments made following the Exchange, beginning are as follows as of December 31, 2024:

-(In thousands)
+(In t thousands)

-2024 \$ 31,500

-2025 12,500
+2025 \$ 5,993

+2026

-\$ 44,000
+\$ 5,993

-As of December 31, 2023 and the issuance date of the audited consolidated financial statements, the Company was in compliance with all covenants.
+As of December 31, 2024 and the issuance date of the audited consolidated financial statements, the Company was not in compliance with all covenants.